petershin/liferay-learn/docs/dxp/latest/en/using-search/search-administration-and-tuning/result-rankings.md

 ### Result Rankings and Blueprints

 Result Rankings does not work well with [Search Blueprints](../liferay-enterprise-search/search-experiences/search-blueprints.md).
 Even if a result pinned by Result Rankings is filtered out in the blueprint, it appears at the top of the results.
 If possible, avoid using these features together.
-If using Search Blueprints, you can add behavior to [simulate the pinning behavior](../liferay-enterprise-search/search-experiences/search-blueprints/pinning-results.md) of Result Rankings.

 ## Creating and Managing Result Rankings